-Distributed teams are composed of employees who work remotely from all around the world rather than being centralized at a single physical headquarters.
-That means that your head of operations or engineering could be based in New York but her team members live and work in London, Nashville, Detroit, Kansas City, and San Francisco.
+Distributed teams are composed of employees who work remotely from all around the world rather than being centralised in a single physical headquarters.
+That means that your Head of Operations or Engineering could be based in New York but her team members might live and work in London, Nashville, Detroit, Kansas City and San Francisco.

-Boris Wertz, a venture investor in my hometown of Vancouver, discussed the concept of distributed teams in a recent blog post.
-He argues that due to today’s competitive labor market, it’s time for companies to buck the traditional wisdom of not building teams in other markets until you have at least 100 employees.
+Boris Wertz, a venture investor in my home town of Vancouver, discussed the concept of distributed teams in a recent blog post.
+He argues that, due to today’s competitive labour market, it’s time for companies to buck the traditional wisdom of not building teams in other markets until you have at least 100 employees.

 It’s never been easier to work remotely.

 Today, technology connects us instantly.
 Video conferencing allows us to chat practically face to face, and group messaging tools put us in constant contact, whether our teams are in the same city or different time zones.

 It’s harder than ever to attract and retain talent.

 I recently hosted an event at the Inc. 5000 conference celebrating America’s fastest-growing companies, and nearly every leader I spoke to said that their biggest challenge is attracting and retaining talent.